 Selling a home is tough work.
 From state statutes to disclosure requirements, you have to get familiar with what you have to do and what needs to prepare.
-Like any other state, the Washington law requires home sellers to disclose any known major defects that could affect the buyer’s decision to purchase the house.
+Moreover, like any other state, the Washington law requires home sellers to disclose any known major defects that could affect the buyer’s decision to purchase the house.
 These are major to minor defects—and even features—that the buyer should know before signing any contract.

 Remember, you only need to disclose material defects that you have knowledge of and not issues that you aren’t aware of existing.
 However, if you’re having second thoughts on whether or not an issue is “material”, then it’s just wise to include it in the list for assurance.